AI Transformation Is Failing to Deliver Profitable Growth—and It’s a Leadership Problem

 AI-laggers tend to lose the same things in the same order.
 First, they lose speed.
 Then they lose customer relevance.
 Then they lose talent.
 Then the capital gets more expensive.
 And by the time they “take AI seriously,” they are playing catch-up in a market that has already moved on.

-I have one goal: to make sure your company becomes more strategically fit for the Age of Intelligence—before the market makes the strategic decisions for you.
+Make sure your company becomes more strategically fit for the Age of Intelligence—before the market makes the strategic decisions for you.

 Reinvent or Expire.